 Circular reasoning is one of four types of arguments known as begging the question, [Damer] where one implicitly or explicitly assumes the conclusion in one or more of the premisses.
 In circular reasoning, a conclusion is either blatantly used as a premiss, or more often, it is reworded to appear as though it is a different proposition when in fact it is not.
 For example, You're utterly wrong because you're not making any sense.
 Here, the two propositions are one and the same since being wrong and not making any sense, in this context, mean the same thing.
 The argument is simply stating, ‘Because of x therefore x,’ which is meaningless.

 A circular argument may at times rely on unstated premisses, which can make it more difficult to detect.
 Here is an example from the Australian TV series, Please Like Me, where one of the characters condemns the other, a non-believer, to hell, to which he responds, “[That] doesn't make any sense.
 It's like a hippie threatening to punch you in your aura.”
-In this example, the unstated premiss is that there exists a God who sends a subset of people to hell.
-Hence, the premiss ‘There exists a God who sends non-believers to hell’ is used to support the conclusion ‘There exists a God who sends non-believers to hell.’
+In this example, the unstated premiss is that there exists a God who sends a subset of people (non-believers) to hell.
+Hence, the premiss, ‘There exists a God who sends non-believers to hell’ is only supported by the evidence of the assertion that the non-believer is going to hell, which is the conclusion from, ‘There exists a God who sends non-believers to hell.’ and the attestation that the person is a non-believer.

 Composition is inferring that a whole must have a particular attribute because its parts happen to have that attribute.
 If every sheep in a flock has a mother, it does not then follow that the flock has a mother, to paraphrase Peter Millican.
 Here is another example: Each module in this software system has been subjected to a set of unit tests and has passed them all.
 Therefore, when the modules are integrated, the software system will not violate any of the invariants verified by those unit tests.
 The reality is that the integration of individual parts introduces new complexities to a system due to dependencies that may in turn introduce additional avenues for potential failure.